leahfrom/adventofcode/2024/README.md

 ## Timings

 Here is how long each solution runs.
-All solutions are measured (non scientifically) with [`hyperfine`](https://github.com/sharkdp/hyperfine) (mean time) on an MacBook Pro 2021 using a M1 Pro.
+All solutions are measured (non scientifically) with [`hyperfine`](https://github.com/sharkdp/hyperfine) (mean time) on a MacBook Pro 2021 using a M1 Pro.

 |                                                | part A                                 | part B                                 |
 | ---------------------------------------------- | -------------------------------------- | -------------------------------------- |